-Intuit's Teacher Fellowship Program Student Exhibition will showcase participants in the 2016-2017 Teacher Fellowship Program.
-Inspired by self-taught and outsider art, students transform found and non-traditional materials into art pieces that reflect their personal visions.
-Join us for a free, family-friendly opening reception on June 10.
+Intuit's Teacher Fellowship Program Student Exhibition showcases works generated from the 2018-2019 Teacher Fellowship Program.
+Inspired by self-taught and outsider art, students transformed found materials and used non-traditional techniques to create works of art that reflect their unique personal visions.

 The 26 teachers whose students are represented in the exhibition are from 14 participating schools: Acero Victoria Soto High School, Burnside Scholastic Academy, Decatur Classical School, Ernst Prussing Elementary School, Hiawatha Elementary School, Hyde Park Academy High School, Jahn Elementary School of Fine Arts, James Russell Lowell Elementary School, John W. Garvy Elementary School, Mahalia Jackson Elementary School, Ogden International High School, Peace and Education Coalition High School – Sinclair Campus, Skinner West Elementary School, and William Howard Taft High School.